SENATOR PAUL S. SARBANES

-- The actions or achievements for which the candidate is being considered must have made a positive impact in promoting firefighter health and safety at the local, state or national level.
+- The actions or achievements for which the organization is being considered must have made a positive impact in promoting firefighter health and safety at the local, state or national level.
 In addition, these actions and achievements should address at least one of the 16 Life Safety Initiatives developed by the American fire service during the 2004, and subsequent, National Fire Service Life Safety Summits hosted by the NFFF.

-The Selection Committee is comprised of three Board Members each from the Congressional Fire Services Institute and the National Fallen Firefighters Foundation, and the Chairperson of the CFSI National Advisory Committee, who will serve as Chair of the Selection Committee.
-The award recipient will be the sole decision of the Selection Committee.
+The Selection Committee is comprised of three board members each from the Congressional Fire Services Institute and the National Fallen Firefighters Foundation, and the Chairperson of the CFSI National Advisory Committee, who will serve as Chair of the Selection Committee.
+The award selection will be the sole decision of the Selection Committee.

-- The recipient of the Senator Paul S. Sarbanes Fire Service Safety Leadership Award will be honored at the annual National Fire and Emergency Services Dinner held each spring in Washington, D.C.
+- The recipient of the Senate Paul S. Sarbanes Fire Service Safety Leadership Award will be honored at the 29th Annual National Fire and Emergency Services Dinner on April 6, 2017.

-- The winning organization will receive a trip for two representatives to Washington, DC to attend the dinner.
-This includes airfare and hotel accommodations.
+- The winning organization will receive a trip for one representative to Washington, DC to attend the dinner.
+This includes coach-class airfare and hotel accommodations.